daronspence/media-playback-speed/readme.txt

 == Installation ==
 Download and extract the zip file or clone this repo to your WordPress plugins directory.
 Alternatively use the plugin directory to find and install this plugin.

+== Changelog ==
+= 1.0.1 =
+* Modified to enable showing active speed (requires JS to function)

+= 1.0.0 =
+* Initial submission to plugin-directory after button integration works, and re-factoring by Lewis Cowles